CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Especially if you’ve got a long day of shooting ahead and won’t get the time to stop and charge your camera halfway through it.
 But the Sony RX100 VII has compensated for it as well by opening the doorway for USB charging without having to take the battery out.

-You may also like: 8 Best Sony Mirrorless Cameras in 2023
+You may also like: 10 Best Cameras for Kids and Toddlers in 2023 (Ages 3-13+)

 The USB charging support means that now you can charge your camera anywhere or with anything that has a USB support.
 You can charge it with your laptop, or even your car’s accessory port while you’re on the go.